EXCLUSIVE-Fast-fashion giant Shein plans Mexico factory - sources

 Shein, Temu in fierce fight over US market for $10 dresses

-(Reporting by Krystal Hu and Arriana McLymore in New York Additional reporting by Kate Masters in New York City and by Daina Beth Solomon in Mexico City; Editing by Matthew Lewis and Muralikumar Anantharaman)
+(Reporting by Krystal Hu and Arriana McLymore in New York Additional reporting by Kate Masters in New York City and by Daina Beth Solomon in Mexico City; Editing by Matthew Lewis, Muralikumar Anantharaman and Richard Chang)

 ((Krystal.Hu@thomsonreuters.com; arriana.mclymore@thomsonreuters.com))